Tell me if this sounds like you.

 Now before you go, it’s important to note you can change business models whenever you want.
 It’s not uncommon for people to create three or four courses and then bundle them together into an academy-style product.

 But an academy model should probably be the overall end goal for your business, if not now, then in three to five years.

 Phew!
 That was a lot of information.
 Well done for making it to the end!

-Or, you can sign up for our video business school, where we’ll share even more about how to start a profitable online learning business!
+You can sign up for our video business school, where we’ll share even more about how to start a profitable online learning business!